CROH-Lab/Standard-Operating-Procedures/Coral Sampling Protocol.md

 - 5mL pipette (VWR)

 ## DNA and RNA sampling
-- Fill a 250mL with 10% bleach, and two more 250mL beaker with DI or RODI water.
-Staiton them in the following order:
+- Fill a 250mL with 10% bleach, and two more 250mL beakers with DI or RODI water.
+Station them in the following order:

 | RODI water | 10% bleach | RODI water|
 |:---:|:---:|:---:|